Key Takeaways:

 ccMixter is like a community hub for artists, including musicians, singers, and DJs.
 They share their cool music for free, as long as you say it’s by them.
 Here, you can find special background music.

-To find free music for videos, you can check out what the editors like or the tracks with the highest ratings.
+To find free music for marketing videos, or for video blog, you can check out what the editors like or the tracks with the highest ratings.
 If you really enjoy a certain artist, you can see more of their stuff by visiting their profile in the “People” area.

 You can also use a tag cloud, which is like an old-school search tool, to find the kind of track you want.
 When you click on a track, you can learn a lot about it, even its Creative Commons license.